NCI-GDC/gdc-docs/docs/Encyclopedia/pages/MuTect2_Annotation.md

 ## Description ##

 MuTect2 Annotation is a somatic mutation annotation pipeline in GDC whole exome sequencing (WXS) and targeted sequencing harmonization.

-used to annotate the mutations called in the GDC DNA-Seq pipelines.

 ## Overview ##